Skip to yearly menu bar Skip to main content

 Q: I would like to volunteer to be an area chair or reviewer for ICML 2025.
 How can I do this?

 This form may also be used to register yourself as a reviewer to fulfill the Reciprocal Reviewing Requirement for submissions you have co-authored.
+(After December 27, we will use a different process for this, which will be available by the time the submission site is open on January 9.)

 Q: What are the qualifications to be a reviewer for ICML?

 A: Reviewers must have research experience equivalent to a second-year graduate student in machine learning or a related field.
-They must have been a primary author on at least two peer-reviewed conference or journal papers published in a related venue (e.g., ICML, NeurIPS, ICLR, UAI, AISTATS, COLT, ALT, JMLR, TMLR, CVPR, ICCV, ACL, NAACL, EMNLP – note that this not mean to be an exhaustive list).
+They must have been a primary author* on at least two peer-reviewed conference or journal papers published in a related venue (e.g., ICML, NeurIPS, ICLR, UAI, AISTATS, COLT, ALT, JMLR, TMLR, CVPR, ICCV, ACL, NAACL, EMNLP, SIMODS – note that this is not meant to be an exhaustive list).
 We strongly encourage each first-time reviewer to identify a ‘mentor’ (such as a research advisor or manager) who has both the necessary qualifications for and prior experience with reviewing, and who has agreed to oversee and assist the reviewer in their reviewing tasks.

 The research experience ensures the reviewer is to be able to competently evaluate a submission’s methodology, interpret findings and results, and to evaluate contributions in the context of prior works.
 Prior authorship ensures that the reviewer understands the peer review process (at least from the side of the authors) and the standards and conventions of composing reviews and corresponding with authors.